equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 I've published the principles on [GitHub](https://github.com/equivalentideas/home/blob/gh-pages/_includes/independent-archive-principles.md 'Principles for Indpendent Archives on Github') where you can edit and improve them (inspired by [ProPublic's Nerd Guides](https://github.com/propublica/guides 'ProPublica’s News App and Data Style Guides').
 I know that not everyone is a GitHub user, [here's quick video on signing up](https://www.youtube.com/watch?v=ezxRcdJ8glM&list=PLg7s6cbtAD17rhrz2BJWAPJMjR71B3IDx&feature=c4-overview-vl 'How to Create a GitHub Account, A Quick Look') and [a video on why](https://www.youtube.com/watch?v=CEN4XNth61o 'Clay Shirky: How the Internet will one day transform government')).
 Please feel welcome to post changes to the principles in the comments section as well.
 If there’s ideas in the comments that should be turned into edits on the GitHub repository I can handle that.

 Why contribute?
 There’s a lot of work to do and we need lots of people involved to do it.
 Most people (like me) don’t have formal training in information management.
 The more we can share our experiences and knowledge and support the community of people doing this work, the more impact our projects will have.
-The technological landscape that we’re working in is racing away benieth us—I don't know anyone who feels like they know what’s coming next.
+The technological landscape that we’re working in is racing away beneath us—I don't know anyone who feels like they know what’s coming next.

 <figure id="figure-5" class="quote">
     <blockquote>